Computer Science (Doctoral program)

 |Faculty||Faculty of Science|

 |Start dates||September, January or May|

-The Master of Science (MSc) in Computer Science is a broad-based program that covers concepts from engineering, science and business with the aim of producing high-quality software professionals.
-The aim of the MSc program is to produce a new breed of computer science graduates that have a broad background in information technology along with project management and people skills.
+The goal of the PhD program is to produce a new breed of computer science graduates that have a broad background in information technology along with project management and people skills.
 Graduates of this program will not only have strong technical expertise in their particular field, but will also have the ability to work effectively in interdisciplinary teams and be able to tackle problems that require both technical and non-technical solutions.

-The MSc program differs from most existing computer science programs as it concentrates on both applied research and the development of professional skills.
+The PhD program differs from most existing computer science programs as it concentrates on both applied research and the development of professional skills.
 The intention is that most of the graduates from this program will build careers in industrial research and software development.
+The PhD program also prepares graduates for careers in academia, but it is expected that most of the graduates from this program will select careers in industry.
 The program focuses on the skills required for successful careers in industry, reflecting UOIT's goals to be market-oriented and to provide high-quality professional education.

-The MSc program provides students with the opportunity to work in teams and develop leadership skills.
-Students are also given ample opportunity to develop their written and oral communication skills.
+The PhD program gives students the opportunity to work in teams, develop leadership skills, and master oral and written communication skills.

 - Digital Media

 - Software Design